18 Effective Email List Ideas for Romance Authors

 8. Author Events and Appearances

 Let your readers know about your upcoming book signings, author panels, or online events where they can meet you in person or engage in virtual discussions.
-Include links for registration or ticket purchase, allowing your audience to be part of your author journey beyond the pages of your novels.
+Include links to register or purchase tickets, allowing your audience to be part of your author journey beyond the pages of your novels.

 9. In the News